liuyuweitarek/flutter-docker-template/README.md

     2. Follow the formats in the TODOs.

-    3. After lauch the template and did the steps above, you can customize the `Description`.
+    3. After lauch the template and did the steps above, you can customize the `Description` and change this item to `1.
+Install Project`.

 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).